gongahkia/personal-wiki/Fortran.md

 # `Fortran`

-High-level language for numerical computation and mathematical simulations in scientific and engineering applications.
+High-level language for numerical computation and mathematical simulations.

 ## Comments